-SNAP 040410 TITANIUM DIOXIDE PRODUCTION One plant has produced titanium dioxide pigments since 1957.
+SNAP 040410 Not a key category for any pollutants TITANIUM DIOXIDE PRODUCTION One plant has produced titanium dioxide pigments since 1957.
 These pigments have been used in paint and cosmetics industry and also in manufacture of printing inks.
 The annual production rate of TiO2 is currently 130 000 tonnes.
-Emissions Source of emissions TSP, PM 10 , PM 2.5 , BC Particle emissions are reported by the plant according to its environmental monitoring programme from dry kiln.
+Emissions Tier Source of emissions TSP, PM 10 , T3 PM {2.5} , BC Particle emissions are reported by the plant according to its environmental monitoring programme from dry kiln.